btholt/complete-intro-to-react-v8/lessons/09-hooks-in-depth/E-uselayouteffect.md

 If you make the `useLayoutEffect` into a `useEffect` it will have a janky re-render where it'll flash before it renders correctly.
 This is exactly why we need `useLayoutEffect`.

+> Note if you drag "off" the textarea and let go of the mouse it won't measure the textarea.
+This is because when you click and hold something and then drag off of it, it doesn't trigger a click event.
+That makes sense, right?
+When you click something by mistake, what do you do?
+You drag off of it and let go.
+Same princple here.

 [ref]: https://stackblitz.com/edit/ir5?view=both&file=src/routes/UseLayoutEffect.jsx&hideExplorer=1&initialPath=/useLayoutEffect